amadeuio/binary-search-trees/README.md

 ### About 📖

-Binary search trees are a data structure that allow for efficient search, insertion, and deletion operations.
+Binary search trees are a data structure that allow for efficient search, insertion, and deletion operations

-Eight project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com).
+Eight project of the JavaScript chapter in [The Odin Project](https://www.theodinproject.com)

 ### Methods 🔧